tochilinak/tsa/docs/modes/custom-checkers/custom-checkers.md

 # Writing custom checkers

-The safety properties mode of `TSA` allows users to implement their own checkers to verify specific contract specifications.
+The checker mode of `TSA` allows users to implement their own checkers to verify specific contract specifications.

 ## Checker structure

 Any custom checker consists of a checker file, list of analyzed smart contracts and some options.
-It could be then run with a Docker or JAR with `safety-properties` argument provided.
+It could be then run with a Docker or JAR with `custom-checker` argument provided.

 ### Checker file